henrikhelsingborg/TT/README.md

 ## Fetching dependencies

-To build the current version of helsingborg.se run below command.
+To fetch the current version of helsingborg.se run below command.

 ```
 composer install